-The Consortium on Pilgrimage Studies is led by the Institute for Pilgrimage Studies at the College of William & Mary in conjunction with the Dean of the Faculty of Arts and Sciences.
-The first workshop and organizational meeting was held at Georgetown University in February 2011.
-The consortium began with over thirty chartered American and Canadian colleges and universities that teach pilgrimage studies in any department or discipline.
-Membership in the consortium can be renewed on an annual basis for individuals and institutions.
+The Consortium on Pilgrimage Studies is led by the Institute for Pilgrimage Studies at the College of William & Mary within the Faculty of Arts and Sciences.
+The inaugural workshop and organizational meeting was held at Georgetown University in February 2011 and began with over thirty American and Canadian colleges and universities that teach pilgrimage studies in any department or discipline.
+Membership in the Consortium can be renewed on an annual basis for individuals and institutions.

 - College of William and Mary, Virginia

 - U of Florida, Florida